 And if you don’t want a strong female character, at least make her something more than just the prize at the end of some guy’s quest.
 Seriously.

-Let’s make sure you’re not failing the Bechdel Test, okay?
+For a good base line, let’s make sure you’re not failing the Bechdel Test, okay?

-Personally, I like to read female women characters.
+Personally, I like to read strong female characters.
 For years my gender seemed to only occupy roles were women needed to be rescued, to be coveted, to be won like some prize at a marrow-throwing contest (do they throw marrows?
 Is that a thing?)

 However, I think some people aren’t clear on what “Strong Female” means.
 It does not automatically mean that they are physically strong, nor do they need to be excellent fighters.
 Nor are they simply portraying “male traits.”